Sub-subject: Brazilian International Trade.

 foreign trade diversification, increasing exports to Asia, the Southern Common Market (MERCOSUR), Africa, and the Middle East.

-- Brazil also took advantage from commodities' price increases.
+- Brazil (BRICS Countries) also took advantage from commodities' price increases.

 - China plays a key position in the Brazilian International Trade.
 China became the main destination of exports of Brazil, in the lead of the traditional